linkfang/openmobility.eclipse.org/content/technologies/eclipse-sumo.md

 * MAROUTER: macroscopic user assignment based on capacity functions
 * NETEDIT: Visual editor for street networks, traffic lights, detectors, and further network elements

 SUMO is developed in C++ and Python.
-It runs on Windows, Linux and OSX.
+It runs on Windows, Linux and macOS.

 ### License: